Call our free helpline0808 808 3555

 applying must have recourse to public funds.

-You will not meet the criteria when:
+You will not meet the criteria for the additional 15 hours

 You will receive a 'grace period' - this means you will be able